YottaDB/YDBDoc/MessageRecovery/errors.rst

 UNKNOWNSYSERROR
 -----------------

-UNKNOWNSYSERR, An unknown system error ssss has occurred: <errorstring>
+UNKNOWNSYSERR, ssss does not correspond to a known YottaDB error code: <errorstring>

 Runtime Error:  An unrecognized error code has been passed to ydb_message_t() (C) or MessageT() (Golang)